Malik Ismail II: Battle of Chamba (12–15 June 1915)

 The Battle of Chamba was fought between the Assyrian defenders led by Malik Ismail II, and Artushi Kurdish forces under a certain Ismail Agha of Julamerk from 12 to 15 June 1915, which resulted in an Assyrian victory and a Kurdish retreat.

 Battle of Chal (May 1916)

 A Battle in the Kurdish mountains took place in May 1916, in the village of Chal.
 The Assyrian force had at the time split into 2 separate groups, one under Malik Ismail II and the other one under Dawid Mar Shimun.
-On 27 May, the Assyrian forces met up in the village of Chal and began the battle.
-After a fierce engagement with the Kurdish enemy, six of the best and most inaccessible castles of Chal were destroyed by the Assyrians, along with a part of their established homes.
+On 27 May, the Assyrian forces met up in the village of Chal launched the attack.
+After a fierce engagement with the Kurdish enemy, six of the best and most inaccessible castles of Chal were destroyed by the Assyrians, along with a couple of houses.

 Death

 Malik Ismail II died at Hinaidi, Iraq, in 1936 after previously being sick in Baghdad.
 His remains were later moved to St. Mary's Assyrian Church in Baghdad in the 1970s.
 Malik Yaqo, one of his sons, became his successor and the next Malik of Upper Tyareh.